mkthewlis/typescript-basics/README.md

 # Example app: TypeScript Introduction

-First project based on the 'Understanding TypeScript - 2021 Edition' course on Udemy.
+First introductory project based on the 'Understanding TypeScript - 2021 Edition' course on Udemy.

 ## Introduction to TypeScript notes: